jnozzi/cocoadev.com/markdown/NSNetServiceResolveFailureWithoutError.md

 ----

-It might be worth having a look at General/ComputersOnNetwork.
+It might be worth having a look at ComputersOnNetwork.
 I used the code from that page to get me started on Bonjour Networking.